ipaqmaster/vfio/README.md

 ## Arguments

-### [Required arguments for most use-cases]

 `-image /dev/zvol/zpoolName/windows -imageformat raw`

-   If set - attaches a flatfile, partition, wholedisk or zvol to the VM with QEMU's -drive parameter.
+   If set - attaches a flatfile, partition, whole-disk or zvol to the VM with QEMU's -drive parameter.
-   -imageformat is optional
+   -imageformat is optional and will apply to the most recent -image argument specified.

-### Usually optional
+   -image and -imageformat can be used multiple times to add more disks.

 `-iso /path/to/a/diskimage.iso`

-   If set - attaches an ISO with QEMU's -cdrom parameter.
-Good for liveCDs or installing an OS to a specified -image.
+   If set attaches an ISO to qemu with an incrementing index id.
+Can be specified as many times needed for multiple CDs.
+Good for liveCDs or installing an OS with an optional driver-cd.

 `-bridge br0,tap0	(Attach vm's tap0 to existing br0)`